-This compilation features international up and coming punk bands, order as well as bands who have had appearances on Alternative Tentacles, prostate Fat, pilule Kung Fu, Hopeless, Lookout, Recess, Sympathy For the Record Industry, Bluurg, BYO, Slap A Ham, and Panic Button.
+This compilation features international up and coming punk bands, as well as bands who have had appearances on Alternative Tentacles, Fat, Kung Fu, Hopeless, Lookout, Recess, Sympathy For the Record Industry, Bluurg, BYO, Slap A Ham, and Panic Button.
 Featuring artwork by Fly (that’s right the same Fly who did up the liner notes/lyric sheet for the Pinhead Gunpowder/Dillinger Four Split 7? on Adeline)!!

 This CD offers some serious hardcore, punk action.
 Forty songs in seventy minutes in pure punk fashion.
 This CD is all about fast, thumping beats that will get you out of your seat.
 If you are looking for some Blink-inspired bubble gum pop punk, this CD is not your best bet.
 Most of the songs are pretty good, if you’re into that type of music.
 Bands like Falling Sickness, Citizen Fish, Tsunami Bomb and Useless I.D. all contribute to the CD.